orcasgit/django-fitbit/docs/starting.rst

    template behavior, use the :ref:`is_integrated_with_fitbit` template filter.
 Or in a view, call the :py:func:`fitapp.utils.is_integrated` function.
-You can also use the decorator :py:func:`fitapp.decorators.fitbit_required` to display a message to the user when they are not integrated with Fitbit.
+You can also use the decorator :py:func:`fitapp.decorators.fitbit_integration_warning` to display a message to the user when they are not integrated with Fitbit.

 7. To send the user through authorization at the Fitbit site for your app to